 She holds a BA in translation and a BA in international politics.

-Séverine graduated in “ Ingénieur Commercial ” from Hautes Etudes Commerciales de Liège (HEC Liège) in 2002.
-Séverine started its professional carrier as an auditor with PwC Luxembourg.
+Séverine graduated as a Commercial Engineer, having completed her studies at the Hautes Etudes Commerciales de Liège (HEC Liège) in 2002.
+She began her carreer as an auditor with PwC Luxembourg.

 Ed is Managing Director, Product Development at eSecLending (Europe) Ltd. and is responsible for leading the company’s product development efforts focused on new markets, collateral and liquidity solutions and regulatory initiatives.
 Ed joined eSecLending in 2010 having begun his financial services career in 1988.
 Prior to joining eSecLending, Ed held positions at Data Explorers (now acquired by IHS Markit), Northern Trust, Baring Asset Management and Lloyds Bank.